Leo-H-Cao/Streamy/README.md

 A streaming clone of the Twitch built with React, Redux, RTMP Server, RESTful API.
 A user can navigate and see different streams; if authenticated through Google authorization he can create, modify or delete their own streams.

-This project was design by Stephen Grider for 'Modern React with Redux' on Udemy.
+This project was designed by Stephen Grider for 'Modern React with Redux' on Udemy.
 Coded & modified by Leo Cao.

 # The app consists of: